lmammino/streams-workshop/06-custom-streams/README.md

 This problem might also present itself in (apparently) simpler cases.
 For instance, let's imagine we want to write a Transform stream that gets arbitrary text in, but pushes individual words out.
 This kind of stream will essentially allow us to consume pieces of texts word by word.
 This is a great primitive if you want to create a program that can extract the most common words out of a text.

 Why is this tricky?
-Because chunks are emitted once an arbitrary amount of bytes is reached, there's no semantic about individual words, so you might end up with a truncated word at the end of any given chunk.
-How do you solve this?
+Because chunks are emitted once an arbitrary amount of bytes is reached, there's no semantic that keeps individual words in the same chunk, so you might end up with a truncated word at the end of any given chunk.
+How do we solve this?

-One way to address this challenge might be to take all the words in the current chunk and push them out, except the last one (as this might be truncated).
+One way to address this challenge might be to take all the words in the current chunk and push them out, except the last one (as this is the only one that might be truncated).
 We have to retain the last word and wait for the next chunk.
 Once the next chunk arrives we can prepand the remainder word from the previous chunk to the new one.

 This approach makes sense and it should work, but there's still a problem.
 Once the source stream is over, you might still have data buffered from the last chunk.
 How do we emit that?